Kristina01111000/Drws_site/README.md

 	- set itto one dollar just for giggles
 - check to see if 'one topic' word can be removed from the lesson content, or change it to lesson
 - stop users from accessing wordpress login/logout page

-Still Check:

--  peepso  for email issue
+- Still Check peepso  for email issue - showing up in spam folder

 Next Call:

-- different picture of him for front page? - torso or body shot
 - write out directions for downloading googledoc
 - add pdf of scorecard directions
 - add join here at bottom of front page menu